-The Corporation purchases its lumber and lumber products from over 1200 saw mills and re-manufacturing plants in Canada, the United States and abroad.
-Goodfellow has never had any difficulty obtaining its lumber and lumber products, largely because its supply base is so broad; Goodfellow does not anticipate any problems in the supply of its lumber and lumber products in the near future.
+The Corporation purchases its lumber and lumber products from over 1,200 saw mills and re-manufacturing plants in Canada, the United States and abroad.
 Goodfellow in turn distributes or re-manufactures the lumber and wood products.
 Some of these products are re-manufactured and recycled timber, pressure treated lumber, machine coated stained siding, hardwood and softwood panel products, laminated veneer lumber, engineered wood products including laminated timber, rough and dressed imported and domestic hardwoods, hardwood flooring products and various grades, species and sizes of softwood lumber.
 Over the last few years, the Corporation has added many new products to its product lines such as wire products and building products including foil insulation, house wrap insulation, ceiling products, trus joist, compositie decking and hardware.
 Goodfellow is one of the largest distributor of hardwood flooring in Canada.